sbmlteam/sbmlteam.github.io/site/content/software/libsbml/_index.md

 {{< software-icon width="25%" file="/img/libsbml-logo-and-name.svg" >}}

 LibSBML is a programming library that helps you read, write, manipulate, translate, and validate SBML files and data streams.
 The library supports all Levels and Versions of SBML.
-LibSBML is written in ISO standard C++ and C and provides APIs for the languages C, C++, C#, Java, JavaScript, MATLAB, Octave, Perl, PHP, Python, R, and Ruby.
+LibSBML is written in ISO standard C++ and C and provides APIs for the languages C, C++, C#, Java, JavaScript, MATLAB, Perl, PHP, Python, R, and Ruby.
 It works on Linux, Windows, and MacOS X, and has been known to work on FreeBSD and Solaris in the past.

 {{< software-links download="libsbml-docs/download-and-install" changes="https://sourceforge.net/p/sbml/code/HEAD/tree/trunk/libsbml/NEWS.txt" tracker="https://sourceforge.net/p/sbml/libsbml/" docs="libsbml-docs" repo="https://sourceforge.net/p/sbml/code/HEAD/tree/trunk/libsbml/" forum="https://groups.google.com/forum/#!forum/libsbml-development">}}